evert/evert.github.com/_posts/2020/2020-05-28-ecmascript-4-the-missing-version.md

 February 1999.
 The original target for completion was August 2008.

 ECMAscript 4 was a very ambitious, and added a ton of features that were percieved as important and missing from ECMAscript 3.

-ECMAscript 4 didn't just add features, it also 'fixed' a number of things in the previous version, making it backwards incompatible in a few ways.
+It also 'fixed' a number of things in the previous version, making it backwards incompatible in various ways.

 ES4 was met with a bunch of controversies, and lacked sufficient support from browser vendors to be released and was ultimately abandoned.